Lewis & Clark on

 Clark and his men started paddling early and reached the three forks of the Missouri by noon.
 Sergeant Pryor and the party with the horses arrived there just one hour earlier.
 They had killed six deer and a grizzly bear.

 Clark sent Sergeant Ordway and some of the men with the six remaining canoes to meet Lewis downstream at the confluence of the Missouri and Marias Rivers.
-Meanwhile, Clark took Sergeant Pryor, Joseph Shields, George Shannon, William Bratton, Francois Labiche, Richard Windsor, Hugh Hall, George Gibson, Charbonneau, Sacagawea, Pomp and Clark's slave York, along with the 49 horses, overland through the Gallatin Valley to explore the Yellowstone River route back down to the confluence with the Missouri near the present-day Montana-North Dakota border.
+Meanwhile, Clark took Sergeant Pryor, Joseph Shields, George Shannon, William Bratton, Francois Labiche, Richard Windsor, Hugh Hall, George Gibson, Charbonneau, Sacagawea, Pomp and Clark's slave York, along with the forty-nine horses, overland through the Gallatin Valley to explore the Yellowstone River route back down to the confluence with the Missouri near the present day Montana-North Dakota border.
 The horses were stolen along the way, but they made boats and floated down the Yellowstone.

 Lewis and Clark met up again on the Missouri River just downstream from its confluence with the Yellowstone, shortly after Lewis had been shot in the buttocks by one of his own hunters.
-Lewis was confined to the canoe to recover for most the remaining journey back to Saint Louis, but he was on his feet again when they arrived.
+Lewis was confined to the canoe to recover for most the remaining journey back to St. Louis, but he was on his feet again when they arrived.
 All were treated to a hero's welcome.